 Drunk in Public Laws – Prosecution (California Penal Code 647(f))

 If you or a loved one have been charged for violating drunk in public laws, it is critical for you to hire an attorney to represent you.
 All too often, people convicted of crimes will settle for a public offender and find themselves in jail or prison wishing they had hired an attorney.
-Although this is not a serious offense compared to violent or drug-related crimes, California District Attorneys are cracking down on alcohol-related crimes, especially in Orange County.
-If you have been charged with being drunk in public in Orange County, also referred to as “public intoxication,” do not hesitate to hire an attorney with experience in this field; your future depends on it.
+Although this is not a serious offense compared to violent or drug-related crimes, California District Attorneys are cracking down on alcohol-related crimes.
+If you have been charged with being drunk in public, also referred to as “public intoxication,” do not hesitate to hire an attorney with experience in this field; your future depends on it.

 Drunk in public laws under PC 647(f)